devopsdays/devopsdays-web/content/events/2018-london/program/tomasz-tarczynski.md

 Type = "talk"
 Speakers = ["tomasz-tarczynski"]
 youtube = "DPV9Gr4Elv8"
-pdf = "https://assets.devopsdays.org/events/2018/london/slides/Tomasz Tarczynski - What is Cloud Native and why should I care.pdf"
+slides = "https://assets.devopsdays.org/events/2018/london/slides/Tomasz Tarczynski - What is Cloud Native and why should I care.pdf"
 +++

 We hear a lot about building cloud native applications and platforms.
 But what does it really mean?